ethanwalton/webapp_spring2021_covid_denter/README.md

 ## Web Application Development Class 2021

-This repository works to include all work done so far for assignments inside of Web Application Development class.
+This repository includes all work done so far for assignments inside of Web Application Development class for Spring 2021.
 Specifically, all assignments inside of this repository are related to the work complete so far that is directly related to designing our First Web Page and adding elements week by week to be able to start creating our first web page with responsive design elements included.